davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

   constraints or keyCertSign in key usage.
 If the key is intended for a non-X.509 use, asserting those capabilities is an unnecessary risk.

-* If end entity's key is not a signing key (e.g. a KEM key), there is no valid signature algorithm to use with the key.
+* If the subject is an end entity, and the end entity's key is not a signing key (e.g. a KEM key), there is no valid signature algorithm to use with the key.

 This document defines a profile for unsigned X.509 certificates, which may be used when the certificate is used as a container for subject information,